ouravantgarde/red-rainbow/weapons.md

 Charges up to release a large bolt of energy, **Immobilizing** very briefly once it fires.

 The projectile's base damage and velocity are all scaled by Avnlyla's final movespeed.
-If this would result in over 2000 base damage, Avnlyla is stunned for 1.5 seconds.
+If this would result in over 2000 base damage, Avnlyla is **Stunned** for 1.5 seconds.

 %-sr